josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Suppression_Layers/🪅_Platform_Sabotage/📡_reach_shadowfence.md

 # 📡 Reach Shadowfence
 **First created:** 2025-09-13 | **Last updated:** 2025-09-15
-*A more porous cousin of shadowban: survivor content appears, but its reach is pre-capped invisibly.*
+*A more porous cousin of shadowban: survivor content appears, but its reach is pre-capped invisibly*

 ---